Example Pressure Build

-- Shroud of Darkness is a simple way to dispatch traps like Bushwhack / Pounce and Yordle Snap Trap without being revealed.
+- Shroud of Darkness is a simple way to dispatch traps like Bushwhack and Yordle Snap Trap without being revealed.
 You can also absorb Teemo's Noxious Traps without taking damage or being slowed.

 - Some delayed spells like Time Bomb, Hemoplague and Death Mark can only be blocked by shielding the initial placement of the spell.
 If it's already on you, the detonation of the effect will go right through your shield.

 - Some spells like Wall of Pain don't interact with spell shields.

 - Fearing the big monster in a jungle camp with Unspeakable Horror will briefly stop their damage output, causing you to take less damage.
 Baron and Dragon however, are not disabled by this spell.

-- Untargetability does not break the fear chain, so you can still fear Vladimir during his Sanguine Pool, for example.
+- Untargetability does not break the tether, so you can still fear Vladimir during his Sanguine Pool, for example.

 - Unspeakable Horror is easiest to proc when used during an allied CC spell.
 Try to coordinate with your teammates and have them use their CC to help you get your fear off.

-- If you suspect that your target will Flash to break the chain, move between them and their escape route to keep them in range of the tether.
+- If you suspect that your target will Flash to break the tether, move between them and their escape route to keep them in range of the tether.
 If you have quick reflexes, you can anticipate their Flash and use your own Flash immediately afterwards.
 It takes a moment for the tether to break so if you close the distance immediately you'll still get the fear off.

 - Sometimes it is better to approach a fight normally and save Paranoia for a chase.

 - If you are chasing multiple weakened champions, use Paranoia, dash to the farthest champion, then fight your way backwards.
 This technique can net you double or triple kills.

 - You can use Paranoia to quickly dash past towers towards retreating champions.